-No one likes a small bathroom, but plenty of us are stuck with one – whether it’s a highly-trafficked powder room, a shared second bath, or even a master bath that just isn’t quite up to snuff.
+No one likes a small bathroom, but plenty of us are stuck with one; a highly-trafficked powder room, a shared second bath, or even a master bath that just isn’t quite up to snuff.
 But these days it’s easier than ever to whip a small space into shape.
 More and more, small bathroom vanities are designed with smart, innovative storage to help you fit a lot of toiletries in just a little space.
-The catch is, the best storage solutions are almost always invisible from the outside, but we’re going to help you figure out what to look for.
+The catch is, the best storage solutions are almost always invisible from the outside.
+We’re here to help you figure out what to look for.

 Replace Your Cabinets With Cabinet-Sized Drawers

 On the outside, most small bathroom vanities don’t have a lot going on.
 After all, they’re for small spaces; a streamlined, minimalist modern aesthetic can help keep a crowded room from feeling cluttered.
 That means a lot of designs seem like variations on the same simple, square cabinet.
 The secret?
 Not all of them are.
 Many modern vanities replace the traditional cabinet with a large, full-extension drawer.
 These drawers are typically a little odd, with a U-shaped design to accommodate the underside of the sink and plumbing.
 But they make it possible to fill your vanity to capacity and still have easy access to everything inside.

 Double Check For Hidden Shelves And Drawers Inside Your Cabinet

 Even if a vanity has a cabinet rather than a drawer, it’s worth opening the door to see what you find inside.
 Extra shelves or even hidden drawers are a common addition to small bathroom vanities, and are great for helping you make better use of the cabinet space.
 Plain cabinets are often too tall to fill completely.
 But ones with an add-on shelf or a drawer directly beneath the sink can help you keep smaller items organized, and even store more total stuff in the same amount of space.